yigitaktan/XeQueryReplayer/ab-test/README.md

 ## Step 9 / Round 1 - Removing the Restored Database

+> [!CAUTION]
+> Only drop the restored database after you have verified that the clone (e.g., `DemoDB_cl120`) contains the required Query Store data and is safe to keep for analysis.

 Now that DemoDB_cl120 contains all the Query Store metadata we need, we can safely remove the original DemoDB from the replay server.
 Keeping it around only wastes disk space.

 Using the [step-9.sql](https://github.com/yigitaktan/XeQueryReplayer/blob/main/ab-test/step-9.sql) script, we drop DemoDB and free up space on the server for the next restore and replay round.